 A look at the latest round of La Liga fixtures

-A look at the weekend's fixtures in La Liga, with David Villa hoping to play in Barcelona's game against Celta Vigo.
+A look at the weekend's fixtures in La Liga, with injury-hit Real Mallorca facing a daunting trip to Barcelona.

 The Catalans themselves will be keen to get back on the winning trail after Wednesday's 2-1 reverse at Celtic and pull away at the top of the table.

 Mallorca were beaten 1-0 by Deportivo la Coruna last time out and their plight has not been helped by Giovani dos Santos becoming the latest player to join a long list of absentees.